FedeDC512/pokemon-cardvariant-finder/README.md

 ## ✨ Why I created this

 I made this program to automate the search for alternative Pokémon card variants, since checking them manually is time-consuming.

+A **variant** is a card that differs visually or in special attributes from the original, but keeps the same expansion number.
+For example, a variant could be a card with a different holo effect found in a collection, or a special stamped version distributed separately.

+At the moment, the only way I found to know if a card has an alternate form is by checking its **Cardmarket** link and seeing if there is a version number higher than V1.

-With this tool, I can scan all expansions quickly, update only errors, and always keep a list of variants up to date.
+With this tool, I can quickly scan all expansions, update only cards that had errors in previous scans, and always maintain an up-to-date list of discovered variants.

 ## 🚀 How to run

 1. Install [Bun](https://bun.sh) if you don’t have it already.
 2. Run the program:
    ```bash
    bun start
    ```
 3. Use the menu to choose what you want to do:
    * Full scan
    * Retry failed cards